Automattic/Edit-Flow/readme.txt

 5. See posts at a glance with the editorial calendar, and drag and drop to reschedule

 == Changelog ==

+= 0.5.1 =
+* Editorial calendar improvements: filter by category or author
+* QuickPitch stories get default status instead of pitch status
+* No email notifications for “Auto Draft” post status
+* Backwards compatibility with WordPress 2.9.x

 = 0.5 =
 * Calendar view for visualizing and spec assignments at a glance